kristopolous/slender-docs/src/index.md

 Why is there yet another CMS and how are things going to be done right this time?

 ### [Installation](installation.html)
-This will help guide you to a base-level install
+This will help guide you to a base-level install.

 ### A Troubleshooting Guide
 This has many problems that can arise during any step along with diagnosis on what is causing the problem and ways to address it.